-Lifetime Physical Activities: 0.25 credits - Learn to make informed decisions that will show benefit both now and in the future.
+Lifetime Physical Activities: 0.25 credits - In this course, students will learn to make informed decisions that will assist them both now and in the future.
 Course work has been developed using scientific evidence that has shown regular physical activity is essential to good health and wellness.
-Learn basic fitness terminology as well as how physical activity benefits both the body and mind.
-Research and choose fitness activities that promote lifelong participation.
+Students will learn basic fitness terminology as well as how physical activity benefits both the body and mind.
+Students will research and choose fitness activities that promote lifelong participation.

-Team and Individual Sports: 0.25 credits - Practice making informed health and fitness decisions that will show benefit now and in the future.
-Review basic fitness terminology and benefits.
-Begin to design a personalized fitness program.
+Team and Individual Sports: 0.25 credits - In this course, students will practice making informed health and fitness decisions that will assist them now and in the future.
 Many assignments in this course are based upon research from the American Heart Association indicating that the primary cause of death in the United States, heart disease, can be treated with daily participation in physical activity.
+Students will review basic fitness terminology and benefits.
+The students will also be introduced to the steps of the personalized fitness program design process.